Hipples/CS504-Individual-Project-Hipples/Submission-01/README.md

             x.
 First user/account checks out the code
             x.
 Second dev/user/account checks out the code and makes changes
             x.
 The first dev/user/account then makes their change and needs to check it in

                      x.
-NOTE: How would you ensure you are including everyone's changing without overwriting anything?
+QUESTION: How would you ensure you are including everyone's changing without overwriting anything?
+                     x.
+ANSWER: git pull is required prior to git push origin main if the repository has been updated by another user at any point

         x.
 Code changes rolled back to a previous level
         x.
 One dev/user/account is working on a new version while one is fixing bugs in a previous release.